-New interface artefacts are changing the way we interact with machines and this is particularly important for the musical domain.
-They open a wide range of possibilities in the creation of Digital Musical Instruments (DMIs), artefacts with inputs (interface controllers) and outputs (sound synthesis modules) that connect according to a mapping strategy.
+New interface artifacts are changing the way we interact with machines and this is particularly important for the musical domain.
+They open a wide range of possibilities in the creation of Digital Musical Instruments (DMIs), artifacts with inputs (interface controllers) and outputs (sound synthesis modules) that connect according to a mapping strategy.

-In this research line, we focus on developing prototyping tools, methods for DMI evaluation, existing technology evalutation, news sensors and interfaces.
+In this research line, we focus on developing prototyping tools, methods for DMI evaluation, existing technology evaluation, news sensors, and interfaces.

 - Prototyping tool

 - Existing technologies evaluation

 Projects related to this research line: